tdowds/rememberthee-admin/README.md

  uvicorn main:app --reload
 ```

-Then execute `flask run` and navigate to `localhost:5000` in your browser.
+Then navigate to `localhost:8000` in your browser.

 ## Deployment
 https://help.pythonanywhere.com/pages/UploadingAndDownloadingFiles